Invisible Deck by Theodore DeLand, Charlie Roper, Joshua Jay, Steve Gore, and Liam Levanon

 magicorthodoxy says...

-Total Recall is a deceptive alternative to the invisible deck routine, utilizing a subtle gimmick within a standard deck for a seemingly impossible feat, though it requires specific setup after each performance.
+Total Recall is a deceptive alternative to the invisible deck routine, utilizing a subtle gimmick within a standard deck.
+It's best for single performances with specific setup required, but offers a strong, elegant effect that's largely inspectable.

 magic-tv says...